Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Experimental results

 \subsection{Comparison with the State-of-the-art methods}

 We compare our PCSC method with the state-of-the-art methods.
 The results of the existing methods are quoted directly from their original papers.
-In addition, we also evaluate the object detection model in~\cite{Lin_2017_CVPR} with the I3D network as its backbone network.
-Specifically, the model in~\cite{Lin_2017_CVPR} (denoted as ``Faster R-CNN + FPN") and our PCSC only differ in that the PCSC method has the cross-stream cooperation modules while the work in~\cite{Lin_2017_CVPR} does not have them.
+In addition, we also evaluate the object detection method (denoted as ``Faster R-CNN + FPN") in~\cite{Lin_2017_CVPR} with the I3D network as its backbone network, in which we report the results by only using the single stream (\textit{i.e.}, RGB or Flow) features as well as the result by applying NMS to the union set of the two stream bounding boxes.
+Specifically, the only difference between the method in~\cite{Lin_2017_CVPR} and our PCSC is that our PCSC method has the cross-stream cooperation modules while the work in~\cite{Lin_2017_CVPR} does not have them.
 Therefore, the comparison between the two approaches can better demonstrate the benefit of our cross-stream cooperation strategy.